Ganamurti: Structure and Lakshana

 It is the 3rd rāgam in the 1st chakra Indu.
 The mnemonic name is Indu-Go.
 The mnemonic phrase is sa ra ga ma pa dha nu.
 Its structure (ascending and descending scale) is as follows (see swaras in Carnatic music for details on below notation and terms):

 The notes used in this scale are shuddha rishabham, shuddha gandharam, shuddha madhyamam, shuddha dhaivatham, kakali nishadham.

 As it is a melakarta rāgam, by definition it is a sampoorna rāgam (has all seven notes in ascending and descending scale).
 It is the shuddha madhyamam equivalent of Jhalavarali, which is the 39th melakarta.

 Asampurna Melakarta

 Gānasāmavarāḷi is the 3rd Melakarta in the original list compiled by Venkatamakhin.
 The notes used in the scale are the same, but the ascending scale is different.
 It is a shadava-sampurna raga (6 notes in ascending scale, while full 7 are used in descending scale).

-Janya rāgams

-Ganamurti has a few minor janya rāgams (derived scales) associated with it.
-See List of janya rāgams for full list of rāgams associated with Ganamoorti.